 The mechanism of this specification uses a persistent, randomly generated seed value from which EKs are derived.
 The derivation process lets the TPM generate a different EK for each set of key parameters.
 As long as the seed value does not change, the same key parameters generate the same EKs.
+When the key parameters or the seed change, the TPM generates a different EK.

 The typical use of this EK generation approach is as follows: The TPM manufacturer or the platform manufacturer has the TPM create a new Endorsement Primary Seed (EPS) and then generate key pairs based on sets of input parameters and that EPS.
 The TPM retains the generated keys.
 Combinations of key parameters should be chosen to ensure that likely TPM users would find a combination to suit their needs.
 The manufacturer then generates one or more certificates for the generated public keys and then ships the TPM/system with no EK pair stored on it.
 The system owner decides which key types are needed, and the parameters for those types are entered into the TPM.
 If the parameters are the same as those used by the manufacturer, the TPM generates the same key pair.
 The system owner then has an EK with its certificate.
 Since an EK is not generally duplicable, the owner has a choice to make.
-They may either re-create the EK whenever it is needed or tell the TPM to save the EK in persistent memory.
+They can either re-create the EK whenever it is needed or tell the TPM to save the EK in persistent memory.

-The seed key concept may be applied to two other TPM key hierarchies: one used by platform firmware, and one used for the owner's Storage hierarchy.
+The seed key concept can be applied to two other TPM key hierarchies: one used by platform firmware, and one used for the owner's Storage hierarchy.
 The Endorsement Keys (EK) are generated from the Endorsement Primary Seed (EPS), platform keys from the Platform Primary Seed (PPS), and Storage Root Keys (SRK) from the Storage Primary Seed (SPS).
 Each seed value has a different life cycle, but the way it seeds the associated hierarchies is approximately the same.

 It is preferred that a TPM manufacturer generate a certificate for at least one EK before the device ships.
 This certificate would be based on the EPS that is present in the TPM at that time.
-While it is possible for the manufacturer to let the TPM populate the EPS and generate an RSA key pair, the unpredictability of the generation time may make injecting an EPS a more attractive option.
-The time taken to inject an EPS would be deterministic and one or more RSA key pairs could be generated for that EPS outside of the TPM.
-This could save considerable time during manufacturing.